JBChangelogs/JailbreakChangelogs/README.md

 - **Community Engagement:** Join discussions by commenting on changelogs and season entries, with secure OAuth authentication ensuring quality interactions.

-- **Trading System:** Post trade advertisements, browse through different vlaues, and find the perfect deals for your trades.
+- **Trading System:** Post trade advertisements, browse listings, and find the perfect deals for in-game items.

 - **Trade Analytics:** Access official trading statistics from Badimo, including circulation numbers and trade frequency for vehicles and customizations.